-Looking ahead, the Directors believe that the Group will continue to benefit from the opportunities arising from the favorable government policies in China including the growth in 4G mobile communications, the "Internet Plus" strategy, the increase in domestic demand and China's 13th Five-Year Plan for the development of "Smart City".
-The Group is confident that in 2016 it will win more contracts from customers of both telecommunications and non-telecommunications segments in the provinces outside Guangdong, China.
+Looking ahead, the directors of the Company ("Director(s)") believe that the Group will continue to benefit from the opportunities arising from the favorable government policies in China including the growth in 4G mobile communications, the "Internet Plus" strategy, the increase in domestic demand and China's 13th Five-Year Plan for the development of "Smart City".
+The Group is confident that in 2017 it will win more contracts from customers of both telecommunications and non-telecommunications segments in the provinces outside Guangdong, China.
 The Group is confident that it will achieve continuous business growth as it is well positioned to take the advantage of market expansion with its strong reputation, transparency and solid customer portfolio.